Aquafina-water-bottle/jp-mining-note/wiki/Importing.md

 Auto-generating frequency info (with the correct css, html, etc.) doesn't seem trivial, and I currently provide no way of doing that (primarily because I'm not sure how to do it in the first place).
+If you know of a way or would like to help me out with doing this, please let me know!